 “I am working in a job that I really hate.
 Therefore I cannot be doing my True Will.”
 Or otherwise, “The works of Franz Schubert carried his unique signature; he was (therefore) doing his True Will.”

 The True Will is not about vocation or jobs of work; it is not about the production of forms, such as with works of art, however beautiful.
-To imagine that it is means suffering a considerable burden—a burden that is completely unnecessary for it is the phantom product of error.
+To imagine that it is means suffering a considerable burden—a burden that is completely unnecessary.
 The Will is esoteric.
 The ‘effect’ is exoteric.
 The job of work that one does, the works of art that one produces, the words that we speak or write, all actions that we perform whatsoever, are ‘the known’, that is, the ‘effect’, which is exoteric.
-Such are “not of me” or Hadit (Liber AL, I: 49).
+Such are “not of me” or Hadit (I: 49).

 Sapphire 6.
 ‘The purpose of magick is for healing and empowerment.’

 The king and the land are one.
 When the king is ailing, the land is impoverished; the people suffer.
 The question is asked of the king, “What ails thee, o king?”
 This begins the quest for the Holy Graal.
 The king sends his knights out on the errand to find the sum bonum or stone of the wise.
 The question is never answered, for the will is esoteric, the ‘effect’ (or appearance of things) is exoteric.
-Thus the Graal is not a remedy as such; it is the stone of the wise.
-The stone may only be expressed through symbol and allegory.
+Thus the Graal is not a remedy as such; it is the stone of the wise or sum total of all knowledge.
+The stone or seed principle (Atma) may only be expressed through symbol and allegory.
 If the symbol is objectified, then ‘the king dies’.

 In the lucrative field of pop psychology, feeling good about oneself is an objectified (therefore false) Graal, and is frequently even confused with ‘spirituality’.
-Deterministic thinking breeds legions of vampire progeny in the objectification of pursuits, achievements and goals such as ‘self-worth’, or the acquiring of material wealth and status.
+Modern thinking only values pursuits, achievements and goals such as ‘self-worth’, or the acquiring of material wealth and status.
 Most often this derives from the deterministic scale of feeling good and feeling bad, called ‘Maslow’s Pyramid’.
-At the summit of the pyramid is the false Graal of ‘self-actualisation’.
+At the summit of the pyramid is the goal of ‘self-actualisation’.
 The self-fulfilled, self-willed, intellectually self-satisfied and morally complacent individual attains the pinnacle.
 At the base of the pyramid is physical need, necessity.
 Sometimes an inverse pyramid of ‘low self-esteem’ is placed below to show negativity.
 Belief in this doctrine leads the person to become isolated from others and imprisoned by the very beliefs that led them to seek ‘healing’ in the first place.
 The doctrine also leads to another abortive child of the New Age, called ‘positive thinking’.
 This encourages self-suppression through hypnosis.

 Sapphire 7.
 ‘Reincarnation’.